-The armed forces are a huge part of the life in Jacksonville, employing 25.05% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 15.89% and 14.26% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Jacksonville, employing 21.52% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 16.24% and 15.40% of the civilian workforce, respectively.

-One of the nice things about Jacksonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jacksonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Jacksonville is an extremely ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
 Jacksonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.68% of the city’s residents.
-Important ancestries of people in Jacksonville include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 19.11% of the city’s residents.
+Important ancestries of people in Jacksonville include German, Irish, English, Italian, and French.